MSTAR Research Opportunities & Selecting a Mentor

 MSTAR Sample Grant Projects (Excel Spreadsheet)

-Use the data on the Mentors, Research and More spreadsheet to explore the different types of research being conducted at the UNC MSTAR Site.
-NOTE: we request you do not directly contact UNC MSTAR mentors before speaking with the MSTAR coordinator since mentor availability varies from year to year.
+Use the data on the MSTAR Mentors, Research and More spreadsheet to explore the different types of research being conducted at the UNC MSTAR Site.
+You can also see our mentors on the MSTAR Mentors page.

-Select 3 mentors with whom you would like to collaborate and their specific projects you have an interest in.
-Next contact the UNC MSTAR Program Facilitator & Evaluator, Dr. Ellen Roberts, to convey through discussion which mentors and projects you have an interest in.
-If you do not have a specific mentor or area of research in mind Dr. Ellen Roberts will assist you.
+Initially, please select 3 mentors with whom you would like to collaborate.
+Next contact the UNC MSTAR Program to set up a time to discuss which mentors and projects interest you.
+If you do not have a specific mentor or area of research in mind, then our MSTAR Program advisors and program coordinator will assist you.

-Reach out to your mentor to discuss project opportunities and ensure you have an interest in the research area or possible research projects.
+After the matching process, reach out to your mentor to discuss project opportunities.
+This ensures you have an interest in the specific research area or possible research projects.

 Understanding the Role of a Mentor

-After your appointment is confirmed and you are matched with your MSTAR Mentor, you will proactively prepare an outline for a research plan with your your mentor.
-Do this in Late April or early May.
+After receiving a confirmed appointment and being matched with your MSTAR Mentor, you will proactively prepare an outline for a research plan with your your mentor.
+You will begin this in March.
 Together you and your mentor will define and refine your project, and develop a work plan.
-Your mentor may also provide you with a reading list to familiarize you with the project so you can confidently begin your research upon arrival.
+In addition, your mentor may provide a reading list to familiarize yourself with the project.
+This way, you can confidently begin your research upon arrival.